sosunnyproject/sosunnyproject.github.io/content/portfolio/jsconf-korea-2022/index.md

 I participated in JSCONF Korea 2022 as an organizer, MC (Korean & English), and live-coding performer.

 Since April 2022, I closley worked with other organizers and volunteers.
 To list some of the works I did, I organized logistics for speakers, sponsorship proposals, fun facts quiz time, customer service, ticket sales, and social media communication.
 I was also MC for 2-days event for both Korean and English with another partner.

+On Day 2 of the event, I also performed a live-coding audiovisual generative arts piece, [Dancing Vertex] made with p5 javascript creative coding library and p5live website.

 More than 200 people gathered in a beautiful Nodeul Island in Seoul, South Korea.
 The speakers who flew from different countries hung out together very well and enjoyed their time here.
 I believe the spirit of open mind and kind hearts that JSCONF pursues united all participants regardless of their backgrounds or skills.